mkhatri/MusicGenreClassifier/README.md

 # Music Genre Classification Project

 This project aims to build a machine learning model that can classify music tracks into different genres based on their audio features.
-It uses a dataset combining track metadata and audio features extracted using the Echo Nest API.
-The [Free Music Archive (FMA)](add fma website link here if you have access to the internet) dataset is also integrated for richer genre information.
+It uses a dataset which is extracted from (https://github.com/shukkkur/Classify-Song-Genres-from-Audio-Data/tree/main/datasets).